last update June 2018

 photos: ...flower ...plant...carpel... seed ...

-See also a few fine variants - end of this segment.
+But I do have a few fine variants - see end of this segment.

 photos: ...flower ...

 These "apricot" to "peach" hybrids have a much better fragrance than the species itself, markedly spicey along the lines of cloves or allspice!
 The red/pink highlights are most marked upon the opening of the flower, and fade during the week or so of the bloom.

 mostly radial and basal markingsnot much scent

 not much scent